ermongroup/cs228-notes/preliminaries/applications/index.md

 # Audio Models

 We can also use probabilitic graphical models for audio applications.
-Suppose we construct a probability distribution $$p(x)$$ overe audio signals that assigns high probability to ones that sound like human speech.
+Suppose we construct a probability distribution $$p(x)$$ over audio signals that assigns high probability to ones that sound like human speech.

 ## Upsampling or super-resolution